crystal-lang/crystal/_gitbook/syntax_and_semantics/is_a.md

 # is_a?

-The pseudo-method `is_a?` determines whether a type inherits or includes another type.
+The pseudo-method `is_a?` determines whether an expression's runtime type inherits or includes another type.
 For example:

 ```crystal
 a = 1